musadu2/wrong-in-the-same-way/README.md

 The workflow covers:

-1. preparation of the DFT Li3PS4 training-, validation-, and test-set construction using Farthest Point Sampling (FPS);
+1. preparation of the DFT Li3PS4 training-, validation-, and test-set construction using Farthest Point Sampling (FPS)
-2. training of MACE and Allegro MLIPs, and evaluation of the resulting models.
+2. training and evaluation of MACE and Allegro models.

 ---